-Whether or not wildfire will increase in the region is uncertain.
+Whether or not wildfire will increase in Central Texas over the long term is uncertain.
 Wildfire is an important part of ecosystem processes, and is not necessarily negative.
 Increases in wildfire, however, could lead to reduced air and water quality, severe health impacts and greater need for emergency evacuations.